Notifycal/docs-internal/src/content/docs/analysis/11_error_handling.md

+---
-# Lambda using SQS Trigger Error Handling Strategy
+title: Lambda using SQS Trigger Error Handling Strategy
+description: Principles to follow to handle errors in lambdas which use SQS trigger
+---

 ## Context